 The non-financial information in the Directors' Report was subject to an independent external revision process.
 The independent assurance report, where objectives and scope of the process as well as the procedures applied and conclusions are included, is attached as an annex hereto.

-Annex V. Independent verification report
+Annex V. Non financial information independent verification report